allsiknowis/Dog-Breed-Classifier/README.md

 	`python train_classifier.py`

 2. Run the following command in the project's root directory to predict a dog breed for an image.
-	- To make a prediction using the default image file `python predict.py`
+	- To make a prediction using the default image file:
+		`python predict.py`
-	- To make a prediction using your own image file
+	- To make a prediction using your own image file:
 		example: `python predict.py --image images\Brittany_02625.jpg`